-Garnet Wolseley, to oversee the Provisional Government.
+Garnet Wolseley, to oversee the transfer of power from the Provisional Government.
 With the arrival of the Wolseley Expedition at Red River in August, Riel and some of his followers were forced to flee the country.
 Because the Canadian Government repeatedly denied him amnesty for his role in the Resistance, Riel was unable to represent his people officially, even